kawre/neotab.nvim/README.md

 ### act_as_tab

-fallback to tab, if tabout is not available
+fallback to tab, if `tabout` action is not available

 ```lua
 act_as_tab = true,